kazurayam/HowFailureHandlingAffectsExceptions/docs/MsAccountLoginProcedure.md

         <input id="i0118" data-testid="i0118" name="passwd" placeholder="Password" type="password" maxlength="120" aria-label="Enter the password for ***********@gmail.com" aria-describedby="loginHeader " class="" autocomplete="current-password" value="" style="border-color: rgb(102, 102, 102);">
     ...

-In order to select this input element, in the TC2 script, I used a XPath expression as this:
+In order to select this input element, in the script, I used a XPath expression as this:

     //input[@name="passwd"]

-I thought this XPath would be good enought, but in fact, it wasn’t …​

-I looked into the HTML source of the "Sign-in view" as well.
+I thought this XPath would be good enough.
+But in fact, it wasn’t …​ Just accidentally, I looked into the HTML source of the "Sign-in view" as well.
 There I found the following fragment:

 #### the Sign-in view